 (b) where a person referred to in paragraph (a) is a body corporate, each of the directors of the body corporate;

-“brand” means the permanent impression of any letter, sign or character made upon a hive;
+brand means the permanent impression of any letter, sign or character made upon a hive;

-“destroy” means complete consumption by fire in a pit followed by burying at a depth of not less than 0.3 metres underground;
+destroy means complete consumption by fire in a pit followed by burying at a depth of not less than 0.3 metres underground;

-“Director General” means the Director General of Agriculture;
+Director General means the Director General of Agriculture;

-“disease” means any infectious disease to which bees are subject and includes any parasite of bees;
+disease means any infectious disease to which bees are subject and includes any parasite of bees;

-“hive product” means honey, pollen, beeswax, propolis and any other product of the bee hive that may be prescribed;
+hive product means honey, pollen, beeswax, propolis and any other product of the bee hive that may be prescribed;

-“infectious disease” means European Brood disease, American Foul Brood disease and any other disease that may be prescribed;
+infectious disease means European Brood disease, American Foul Brood disease and any other disease that may be prescribed;

-“inspector” means a person appointed an inspector under the provisions of this Act;
+inspector means a person appointed an inspector under the provisions of this Act;

-“pests” means the Greater Wax Moth (Galleria mellonella), the Lesser Wax Moth (Achroia grisella) and such other animal, bird or insect as may from time to time be declared to be pests, under section 25;
+pests means the Greater Wax Moth (Galleria mellonella), the Lesser Wax Moth (Achroia grisella) and such other animal, bird or insect as may from time to time be declared to be pests, under section 25;

-“Registrar” means the Registrar of Brands appointed under the Stock (Identification and Movement) Act 1970;
+Registrar means the Registrar of Brands appointed under the Stock (Identification and Movement) Act 1970;

-“Senior Apiculturist” means the officer in charge of apiculture in the Department of Agriculture and includes any person for the time being discharging the duties of the office of Senior Apiculturist.
+Senior Apiculturist means the officer in charge of apiculture in the Department of Agriculture and includes any person for the time being discharging the duties of the office of Senior Apiculturist.

 [Section 4 amended by No. 94 of 1972 s.
 4(1) (as amended by No. 83 of 1973 s.
 2); No. 44 of 1980 s.
 3; No. 84 of 1984 s.
 3; No. 26 of 1993 s.
 4; No. 46 of 1994 s.
 40.]